 In our modern day American society it seems that a lot of people want to have their food fast, easy, convenient and inexpensive.
 And why not?
 The problem is that there aren't a lot of healthy options like that out there.
 Often, not a lot of thought goes into what you're eating as long as it tastes good, is fast, and cheap, right?
 But where it came from, how it got on your plate and how it effects your body and health is actually pretty important and deserves some serious thought.
 The Standard American Diet is centered around meat, dairy and refined wheat products.
 These are the culprits of so many health problems.
 The majority of these foods are being processed, genetically modified and treated with pesticides, antibiotics and hormones.
 They're also getting added with excessively high amounts of oil, sugar, salt, artificial ingredients and preservatives.
 Along with other unhealthy habits it’s no wonder why chronic, lifestyle diseases such as heart disease, type 2 diabetes, obesity and cancer are at an all-time high.

 Startling fact: In 1909 the average American ate less than 4 pounds of cheese each year.
 Today, an average American eats more than 33 pounds every year.
 This is important because cheese is an incredibly unhealthy food and has made it's way onto and into everything!
 Dairy products- especially cheese- are the top source of saturated fat in the American diet.
 This can lead to insulin resistance (the precursor to type 2 diabetes) and high cholesterol which can lead to heart disease- the number one cause of death in the US today, and stroke.
 It's also loaded with sodium, another blood pressure raiser.
 Dairy proteins-which are highly concentrated in cheese-have also been linked to several other conditions, including rheumatoid arthritis, allergies, asthma, migraines, digestion problems, acne, infertility and more.
 They also contain added hormones which has been linked to hormone-related cancers.
 One of the reasons behind the dramatic increase in dairy consumption is due to the Dairy Industry's sleek and at times-false advertising, as well as being subsidized by the USDA.
 And it's taking a serious toll on our health.
-Dairy cows also suffer tremendously.
+Dairy cows and their offspring also suffer tremendously.
 The picture of a laughing cow?
 Milk does a body good?
 False advertising at its very finest.

 Many people think genes play the biggest role in developing such lifestyle diseases as Type 2 diabetes, heart disease, obesity and cancer.
 But the truth is they only count for 10-20% of the risk.
 The other 80-90% of risk is diet and lifestyle, which are habitual.
 And habits run in families.
 But habits can be changed!
 America is one of the richest countries in the world but also one of the fattest and sickest.
 We have the most expensive health care in the world as well, along with higher rates of